Health Leadership Fellows

 Please note that independent consultants do not meet eligibility criteria for this program.

 Successful applicants are vital leaders of organizations and their communities.
 They must be in senior leadership positions of influence and have decision-making responsibilities in the organizations they represent.
-Other factors including commitment to course requirements; experience and career aspirations; adaptability to change; receptivity to learning; ability and willingness to apply lessons learned and demonstrated ability to work collaboratively.
-The commitment by the organization’s leadership to the participant’s engagement with the Health Leadership Fellows program is essential throughout the fellowship.
+Other factors including commitment to program requirements; experience and career aspirations; adaptability to change; receptivity to learning; ability and willingness to apply lessons learned; and demonstrated ability to work collaboratively.
+The commitment by the organization’s leadership to each participant’s engagement with the Health Leadership Fellows program is essential throughout the fellowship.

 For a brief overview of the program, watch the video below: